 In the Arctic, persistent environmental contaminants have accumulated and been biomagnified into species at the top of the food chain and traditional food sources of many Arctic peoples.
-Records of persistent organic pollutants found in beached plastic pellets and modelling of the distribution of plastic debris in the ocean (Figure 6) show that pollution reaches all large marine ecosystems, raising concerns about the health of ecosystem and of the over 3.5 billion humans who depend on the ocean as their main food source.
+36 Records of persistent organic pollutants found in beached plastic pellets and modelling of the distribution of plastic debris in the ocean (Figure 6) show that pollution reaches all large marine ecosystems, raising concerns about the health of ecosystem and of the over 3.5 billion humans who depend on the ocean as their main food source.
 The concentration of chemicals that have been banned for over 20 years is falling, however the same trend is not observed for the most recently regulated chemicals.
-In particular, the levels of mercury found in fish and marine mammals in many parts remain worrying which results in high level of mercury in humans who rely on fishing resources for their preferred source of protein.
-Open ocean mercury concentrations will increase if anthropogenic mercury emissions remain at their present level.
+In particular, the levels of mercury found in fish and marine mammals in many parts remain worrying.